 - details of controls used as comparisons in the statistical analysis (it is important for the reviewer to be assured that controls have been exposed to similar environmental conditions and study conditions).

 For further details on experimental design, refer to the Efficacy experimental design and analysis guideline.

 Give details of the test product(s) and of any standards or reference products (controls) included in the studies (such as the product name or experimental code, active constituent name and content).
-This should also include the active constituent level and/or formulation details of the reference product and any other products used in the trial.
+This should also include the active constituent concentration and/or formulation details allr products used in the trial.

 Provide full details of all treatment applications.
 It is important that the treatments are consistent with current agricultural practice.
-This could include information such as:
+Include information such as:

 - application rate in terms of product per unit or active constituent per unit (including per unit canopy row)

 - details of any other products used, either separately or in combination

 - carrier volume (L/ha) and type (for example, diesel or water)

 - other application details, such as nozzle type, spray quality, pressure (kPa, bar) and boom height